jkmackie/car_price_prediction/docs/README.md

 ### Week 10-11 Notes
 *Notes December 19 - Jan 1*
 * Simplified model by cutting the number of poly features.
 * Added engine displacement, cylinders, and CombMPG from the EPA.
-Over quarter of the values are imputed using IterativeImputer.
+Missing values are imputed using IterativeImputer.
 * The new features increased LGB model stability.
 The performance gap between LGB and Linear Regression has narrowed.
 * Manually dumped worst outliers - overpriced or underpriced vehicles.
+Also, dropped F-250 and F-350 because they are omitted from EPA data and are really commercial-grade vehicles.
 * Scraped more data so more Model_Trims meet cutoff size.